WPI-DataPipelineMQP/Biomedical-Analysis-DataPipeline/README.md

 ## Installing Python Dependencies

 - Install the python dependencies that this program requires.
+This application uses Python 3.
 The dependencies are defined in the requirements.txt file so just follow the command below

 ```console
 $ pip3 install -r requirements.txt